OptiMaL-PSE-Lab/Imperial-ML4CE-Course/BatchBayesianOptimization/README.md

 - Make sure that your search space is within the bounds of each investigated variable.

 2. How many data points am I allowed for initial data points?
 - Maximum of 6, there is no minimum.
+This does not count towards the max 15 iteration - 5 per batch limit imposed for your BO run.

 3. Can I use pandas?
 - pandas is imported for the virtual lab.
 You should *not* include this as a part of your imports for your final submission.

+4. Can I run analysis of the search space prior to choosing my training points?
+- You are allowed to use any sampling method including random/Sobol, LHS etc. so long as the evaluation of these points are done within the BO class (such as the time spent evaluating them is captured)
+- What you are *not* allowed to do for initial training point selection is any form of statistical analysis on the search space to choose your data points.

 ## Getting Started
 1. **Clone the repo:**